 Protecting Your Business And Clients

-- Take Jack's business health check-up test to assess how vulnerable your business is
+- Take With Jack's business health check-up test to assess how vulnerable your business is

-- Find out what insurance you should have with our tool.
+- Find out why you should have insurance

 - Consider your security set-up.
 Is everything backed up?
 What if hard drives were lost, damaged or stolen?
 What do you stand to lose?

-This intrusion has left me feeling violated and emotionally drained.
-Without insurance it would have been 1000x worse.
+This intrusion has left me feeling violated and emotionally drained, but without insurance it would have been 1000x worse.